WCoetser/Trl.Serialization/readme.md

 # Licence

-Trl.TermDataRepresentation is released under the MIT open source licence.
+Trl.Serialization is released under the MIT open source licence.
 See LICENCE.txt in this repository for the full text.